Weekly Market Outlook (27-01 December)

 more how the consumers see their personal finances, the Consumer Confidence

-shows how the consumers see
+shows how the consumers see the

-.
+labour market.
 The consensus sees the

 index falling to 101 in November vs. 102.6 in October.